Stephen Crabb: Sexual harassment allegations

 In October 2017, newspapers reported that in 2013 a well-known male MP had been sending sexually explicit messages to a 19-year-old female candidate he had interviewed for a role in his office.
 On 28 October 2017, The Telegraph reported that Crabb was the MP responsible for sending the text messages.

 Earlier allegations about sending suggestive text messages had resulted in his resignation as Work and Pensions Secretary in 2016.
 Crabb apologised for the text messages, and on 23 December 2017 a Conservative Party investigating panel determined that his behaviour had been inappropriate, but did not constitute harassment.

 A friend of the woman said they saw messages in which the father-of-two "said he wanted to have sex with her".
 Crabb admitted sending the messages and saying "some pretty outrageous things" to the woman after interviewing her for a job, adding that the messages "basically amount to unfaithfulness".

 Personal life

 Crabb is married to Béatrice Monnier, who is French; they have two children.
 They met whilst studying at the University of Bristol.
-He is in the squad of the Commons and Lords rugby union team.
+He was in the squad of the Commons and Lords rugby union team.